Developing Young Leaders Through Service

 Amy’s interest in helping kids led her to found Creating Connected Communities (CCC) in Atlanta in 2010.
 CCC trains local teens in leadership skills, with a special focus on homelessness and advocacy.
 The program connects teens seeking meaningful volunteer opportunities with disadvantaged kids who greatly benefit from those relationships.

 The holiday party is one facet of the year-long leadership training.
 Nearly 2,000 volunteer hours go into planning the party, which offers multiple activities, such as face-painting, cookie decorating, all manner of arts and crafts and, of course, age-appropriate gifts.
-Our funds made possible the expansion of CCC’s program so that even more children could benefit.
+Our funds help to expancd the leadership program.